null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/gregor_liu.png)
 ![](charts/gregor_liu_prime.png)

 The Liu Association can be summarized as favouring damage over clashes, and Liu Gregor is the most emblematic of this philosophy.
 Due to how their burn stacks play into each other, their kit effects will contribute more and more depending on how hard burn is being funneled.
-Liu Gregor contributes burn potency to this setup.
+For maximization, utilizing all three is recommended, even if some of them are merely used to provide their support passive.
+Additionally, they will perform best when there is one centralized unit to stack burn upon.
+Liu Gregor contributes the most burn potency of the trio.
 However, of the three Liu identities, he may be the one that works best as a standalone, taking the role of a high damage unit with S3 tempo.
 Funnily enough, outside of S3, he plays somewhat similarly to Blade Lineage units, relying on low variance and high coin count to win clashes by waiting for enemies to low roll.
 Furthermore, he's also the fastest of the trio.

 Regardless, his clashes are held back from having a low max aggregate, and he is on the glassier side in terms of health and defense.